5B4AON/aprsrover/examples/README.md

 ---

-For more details, see the docstrings in each example and the main project README.
+For more details, see the docstrings in each example.